NuDAQ/CNN-Core-Wrapper/README.md

 The script resolves RTL sources through Bender, runs Vivado in batch mode, and writes results under `out/behavioral_sim/`.

-## Constraints

-The wrapper is normally integrated as part of a larger system.
-In that flow, package-pin constraints belong to the final board-level top, not to this OOC wrapper.
-Use the files in `hw/xdc/` only when they match the intended synthesis target and integration context.

 ## License

 MIT License.
 See `LICENSE`.